Onshore or Offshore Support? How to Make the Right Call for Your Business

 Knowing when to offshore your support needs and when to keep them close to home can make or break your budget as well as customer loyalty.

 And then there’s ModSourcing.
 We can tailor the solution to what you need, whether you ultimately opt for offshore or U.S.-based support.
 Our network of Mods are located in 70 countries around the globe.
 Looking for native-language Portuguese from someone in-country?
 We can help.
 Even more importantly, we’ll find and staff your engagement with fans of your brand, no matter where they are.
 We find people who know and love your product to engage your audience and keep them committed to your brand.
-That’s a decision that will prove beneficial for years to come.This entry was posted in Customer Support.
+That’s a decision that will prove beneficial for years to come.This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.